 Packing space

-The Tortuga Setout is made up of three compartments.
-The main compartment, accessed via a zipper that wraps around three sides of the back, opens like a clamshell.
+The Tortuga backpack is made up of three compartments.
+The main compartment, accessed via a zipper that wraps around three sides of the pack, opens like a clamshell.
 This makes it easy to access anything on the inside, rather than having to dig through stuff you can’t see in a traditional backpacking pack (or worse, having to unpack and repack it all every time you want to change your t-shirt).

-The compartment that sits closest to your back when wearing the Setout has a laptop sleeve and room to store accompanying work gear.
-I travel for work at least once per month, and this pouch allows me to easily be productive while on the road.
+The compartment that sits closest to your back when wearing has a laptop sleeve and room to store accompanying work gear.
+I travel for work at least once per month, and this pouch allows me to be productive while on the road.
 The front compartment is designed to hold small staples like a passport, notebook, pens, and a book.

 Packing cubes